jart/scriptus/docs/future.md

 ##Developing Scriptus programs

-I've now written two or three short program using Scriptus and there are couple of things that are immediately clear.
+I've now written two or three short programs using Scriptus and there are couple of things that are immediately clear.
 The first is that a program that is meant to run for years is difficult to test properly, because normally one would have to wait for years to see if the program terminates properly.
 How's that for a development cycle!

 The solution to this is a time-machine.
 Specifically, to modify Rhino so that a delta can be applied to the apparent system time inside of running scripts, and to centralise all time-related functions in Scriptus into a single Clock object/service which we can wind back and forth as necessary to achieve the desired code paths in our tests.